near/sdk-docs/docs/testing/integration-tests.md

 In the test above, we initialize the local blockchain environment with the `sandbox` constructor.
 Then the compiled smart contract `.wasm` file (which we compiled into the `/out` directory) for the Rust Counter example is dev-deployed (newly created account) to the environment.
 The `root` account is fetched from the local environment later which is used to create accounts.
 This specific file's format has only one test entry point (`main`) and it was written in a way that shares a single state between all function calls.
 Tests are then listed sequentially, starting with the `increment` case.

-Notice that the layout within `test_increment()`.
+Notice the layout within `test_increment()`.
 Every `.call()` obtains its required gas from the account performing it.
 Unlike the unit test, there is no mocking being performed before the call as the context is provided by the environment initialized during `main()`.
 Every call interacts with this environment to either fetch or change state.

 :::info
 **Pitfall**: you must compile your contract before running simulation tests.
 Because workspaces tests use the `.wasm` files to deploy the contracts to the network.
 If changes are made to the smart contract code, the smart contract wasm should be rebuilt before running these tests again.